Devendra-Kumar-Dhayal/designStudio/README.md

 # Security

 - Our application is fortified against risks such as XSS, ReDoS, and NoSQL injection by adopting best practices.
-- Additionally, we've utilized Snyk, a developer security platform, to enhance and safeguard our application's security measures.
+- We've bolstered our application's security with Snyk, a developer security platform, providing real-time vulnerability scanning and proactive risk mitigation.
+This integration underscores our commitment to maintaining a resilient and secure user experience, staying ahead of evolving cyber threats.